jforget/perl-Open-Food-Facts-utils/Nutriscore-Moose/Documentation.en.md

 "`c`", "`d`" or "`e`" and nothing else,

 What needs to be done to reach an ideal situation?

+* checking the values for strings, integers and reals, when a property is updated by an incrementation accessor,

 * encapsulation:  forbid  accesses  to properties  using  the  hashmap syntax, now only accessors are allowed,